 Responsibility Job Title and Comments C) Land value studies will be conducted by neighborhood and land rates will be established which when properly applied result in a fair and reasonable land value for parcels assessed at market value.
-These studies will be submitted to the Commission for review and comment by Assessor and/or Staff Complete interim untrended index study or preliminary manual level study, based on additional average quality, new construction, to be completed and submitted to the Commission by October 1, 2019.
+These studies will be submitted to the Commission for review and comment by 8 - 30 - 2018 .
+Assessor and/or Staff Complete interim untrended index study or preliminary manual level study, based on additional average quality, new construction, to be completed and submitted to the Commission by October 1, 2019.
 Assessor and/or Staff 7.
-Sale Ratio Reports: to be submitted to the Sate Tax Commission: Will be conducted by neighborhood or other strata.
+Sale Ratio Reports To be submitted to the Sate Tax Commission: Will be conducted by neighborhood or other strata.
 The object being to determine the relative level of assessment between the county's appraised value and the sale price of the sold property.
 Complete on a quarterly basis and generate summary by neighborhood or strata, listing the number of sales, the low, high, mean, median and weighted mean ratios, C.O.D., P.R.D. and the time-frame of the sales used within the study.
-Reports are to be sent to the State Tax Commission by March 31st, June 30th, September 30th, December 31st of each year 8.
-Recalculate all proposed 2019 land values and improvement costs, up to replacement cost new prior to conducting field review, to be completed by 8 / 30 / 2018.
-Assessor and/or Staff nercial Ratio Study were out of compliance and tiled narrative shall be attached to this 2018-2019 A - 9H to bring the county in compliance.
+Reports are to be sent to the State Tax Commission by March 31st, June 30th, September 30th, December 31st of each year Recalculate all proposed 2019 land values and improvement costs, up to replacement cost new prior to conducting field review, to be completed by 8 / 30 / 2018.
+Assessor and/or Staff plan detailing specific action(s) in steps 9A - 9H to bring the county in compliance.

 9. Conduct final field review.
-Assessor and/or Staff A) Inspect recently sold properties to establish bench marks.
+Assessor and/or Staff Inspect recently sold properties to establish bench marks.
 Update neighborhood sales analysis.
 Based on the updated neighborhood sales analysis, corrective actions will be outlined and implemented to ensure final 2019 values will reflect local market conditions.
-This would include adjusting index level/manual adjustment level, neighborhood factors, special units, condition adjustments, site improvement values, etc. Assessor and/or Staff
+This would include adjusting index level/manual adjustment level, neighborhood factors, special units, condition adjustments, site improvement values, etc.